-If your recreational vehicle is equipped with a range hood, it will be connected to an exterior vent.
+The microwave oven in your RV is equipped with a Micro Hood vent.
+This micro hood vent pulls moisture out of the kitchen air while using the microwave helping to prevent mold and mildew.
+It will also pull out the fumes from the gas stove, which prevents gas inhalation and possible fire risks.
+Fumes and moisture are vented outside the RV through the Micro Hood.
 The vent has an inner flap with two snaps.
 This flap can be snapped shut when the vehicle is in motion, or during storage to keep insects, debris, snow, rain, etc. from entering the recreational vehicle.

-Anytime the stove inside the recreational vehicle is being used, this flap \underline{MUST} be unsnapped and the range hood turned ON to vent fumes outside the vehicle.
+Anytime the stove inside the recreational vehicle is being used, this flap MUST be unsnapped and the range hood turned ON to vent fumes outside the vehicle.